 How Pernia Qureshi built India’s go-to online fashion store.
 Plus, her summer style guide

 To call Pernia Qureshi a fashion polymath won’t be an exaggeration.
 From styling (she put together India’s first fashion-forward film ‘Aisha’ starring Sonam Kapoor) to discovering some of the coolest fashion labels to helming one of India’s most popular e-commerce websites Pernia’s Pop-Up shop, Qureshi understands style.
 Having started her multi-label online store nearly seven years ago, and dealing with the challenges of a nascent luxury market in India, Qureshi has built a brand that is today a go-to for fashion aficionados in the country on a look out for chic Indian labels.
-A suave fashion entrepreneur who balances her knack for business with her love for labels (check out her style guide for the summer, above), she recently opened a brick-and-mortar store in Mumbai, having opened one in Delhi October last year.
+She is a suave fashion entrepreneur who balances her knack for business with her love for labels, (check out her style guide for the summer, above).

 We caught up with Qureshi to talk business, style, and how she has managed to carve a niche in a developing luxury market.